Estimated reading time: 5 minutes

 9. Owners Title Insurance Policy

-- Research the value and importance of an Owner’s Title Insurance Policy early on in the process of obtaining a loan and closing on the purchase of your home.
+- Research getting an Owner’s Title Insurance Policy early on in the process of obtaining a loan and closing on the purchase of your home.

 - Homebuyers often assume that the Lender’s Title Insurance Policy protects them from challenges to their ownership rights in the property being acquired.
 Sadly, this is not the case.
 Instead, the homebuyer’s interests are protected by an Owner’s Title Insurance Policy.
-This insurance coverage typically protects against adverse matters such as ownership challenges, errors and omissions in deeds, forgery, and undisclosed heirs, among other things.
-Additionally, it also provides coverage for the attorney’s fees that arise where legal challenges to your property’s ownership occur.
+This insurance coverage typically protects against matters such as ownership challenges, errors and omissions in deeds, forgery, and undisclosed heirs, among other things.
+Additionally, it also provides coverage for the attorney’s fees that may come up if legal challenges to your property’s ownership occur.
 Its cost is typically based on the home’s total purchase price and is a one-time fee paid at closing.

 10. Ask Questions